openharmony/docs/en/application-dev/arkts-utils/async-concurrency-overview.md

 Async/Await is a Promise syntax sugar used to process asynchronous operations, making it easier to read and write asynchronous code.
 The async keyword is used to declare an asynchronous function, and the await keyword is used to wait for Promise parsing (fulfilled or rejected).
 In this way, the asynchronous operation logic is coded as a synchronous operation.

 The **async** function returns a Promise object to represent an asynchronous operation.
 Inside the **async** function, you can use the await keyword to wait for the parsing of the Promise object and return its parsed value.
-If an **async** function throws an exception, the Promise object returned by the function is rejected, and the exception information is passed to the **onRejected()** method of the Promise object.
+If an **async** function throws an exception, the Promise object returned by the function is rejected, and the exception information is passed in to the **onRejected()** method of the Promise object.

 The code snippet below uses async/await to simulate an asynchronous operation that returns a string three seconds later.